Diddie029/Connect-your-android-phone-camera-to-PC---Python/README.md

 Download and install IP Webcam application on your mobile phone.

 Then make sure your PC and Phone both are connected to the same network.
-Open your IP Webcam application on your both, click "Start Server" (usually found at the bottom).
+Open your IP Webcam application on your both, click "Start Server".
 This will open a camera on your Phone.

 A URL is being displayed on the Phone screen, type the same URL on your PC browser, and under "Video renderer" Section, click on "Javascript"